issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 > What are the benefits of using named functions in your listeners?

+Using named funtions in your listeners can clean up your code considerably, and is a really good idea if the function is something you are going to want to do in multiple places.

 > How do you attach listeners to groups of nodeS?

 > What is the difference between the return values of `querySelector` and `querySelectorAll`?